timduru/LumaSimulator/README.md

 # Configuration

-By default both audiolink and luma are on by default, so your audiolink materials will also react.
+Both audiolink and luma are on by default, so your audiolink materials will also react.

 If you want to force one or the other mode (Luma / Audiolink) you can either disable LumaDriver or the AudiolinkAvatar  in the Hierarchy